London Beer Guides

 Caps and Taps

-Update November 2021 – now at 141, Fortress Road, London NW5 2HR
+141, Fortress Road, London NW5 2HR

 A blink-and-you’ll-miss-it storefront enroute from Kentish Town to Tufnell Park isn’t helped by the adjacent bus stop making it look like there is constantly a long queue outside.
-Once you realise the elderly folk waiting for the 134 aren’t the boutique craft beer type, you’ll enter into a tiny enclave of magic (not that the elderly can’t enjoy boutique craft beer, of course, but empirical research shows that they aren’t primary demographic consumers).
+Once you realise the elderly folk waiting for the 134 aren’t the boutique beer type, you’ll enter into a warm enclave of magic (not that the elderly can’t enjoy boutique beer, of course, but empirical research shows that they aren’t the primary demographic consumers).
 The past few months C&T have been particularly Saturated in DEYA beers from up in Cheltenham, and another set of husband-wife owners, Phil and Steph, will provide laid back advice on the current in-trend beers to pick up.
 Additional points for nabbing a few US East Coast imports, which can be pricey but are nice for a treat.

-12 Ounce Bottleshop – sadly, 12oz closed in summer 2022.
+12 Ounce Bottleshopsadly, 12oz closed in summer 2022.

 31 Park Rd, Crouch End, London N8 8TE